-Hicks Yew is a dwarf conifer which is primarily valued in the landscape for its rigidly columnar form.
+Sentinal Yew is a dwarf conifer which is primarily valued in the landscape or garden for its rigidly columnar form.
 It has dark green evergreen foliage which emerges light green in spring.
 The ferny sprays of foliage remain dark green throughout the winter.
 The fruits are showy red drupes displayed from early to late fall.